-3 lessons for every mom raising boys in her family.
+3 lessons for every mom bringing up boys in her family.
 Keep these tips in mind as you’re raising confident boys.
 A must-read if you’re a mom of boys!

 After I had my eldest, I thought the ideal sibling combo would be to give my son a little sister.
 I even had a name for her—Naomi.
 So imagine my surprise when I learned I would not only have twins, but that both would be boys.

 And the comments flooded in, and continue even today:

 “Whoa, you must be tired!”

 “So, are you going to try for a girl?”

 Moms of boys, you know what I’m talking about.
 Whether you have one boy or three (or more!), we need to be conscious of bringing up boys.
 I used to think we should disregard gender in parenting.
 That we feed the fire when we parent according to whether our kids are girls or boys.
 That we’re succumbing to the stereotypes.

 3 lessons all moms of boys needs to teach